Food and Nutrition

 - Implemented Smart Snacks in Schools, which sets healthy guidelines for all foods and beverages sold in school to ensure that students will be offered only healthier food options during the school day.

 - Provided performance-based funding increases of 6 cents per lunch that reward schools for meeting the new meal standards.

 - Proposed guidelines that will make sure only healthy foods and beverages are allowed to be marketed to kids at school and help our schools remain a safe place where kids can learn and where the environment promotes healthy choices.

 - Implemented the Community Eligibility Provision nationwide, which is helping to ensure that all children can get a healthy breakfast and lunch at school, free of charge.
-Over 2,200 school districts are currently participating, covering nearly 14,000 schools and more than 6.4 million children.
+To date, more than 17,000 schools (about 60 percent of eligible schools) in nearly 3,000 school districts are participating, reaching more than 8.1 million students.
 Participating districts have increased school lunch participation by an average of 5 percent and school breakfast participation by an average of 9 percent.
 Some school districts have seen participation increase by as much as 37 percent.

-- Proposed professional standards to ensure that individuals responsible for the management and operation of school nutrition programs have essential knowledge and skills to provide nutritious and appealing meals that meet program requirements.
+- Established professional standards to ensure that individuals responsible for the management and operation of school nutrition programs have essential knowledge and skills to provide nutritious and appealing meals that meet program requirements.

-- Rewarded for schools for their achievements in improving school meals and the school nutrition environment through the HealthierUS School Challenge.
-Nearly 6,800 schools across all 50 states and Washington, DC were certified as of January 2015.
+- Rewarded schools for their achievements in improving school meals and the school nutrition environment through the HealthierUS School Challenge.
+Over 6,700 schools across all 50 states and Washington, DC were certified as of November 2015.

 - Provided over $15 million for 221 Farm to School projects to increase the amount of healthy, local food in schools since 2013.
-During the 2012-2013 school year, 4,322 districts operating over 40,000 schools with 23.5 million students were connecting with local farmers to bring healthy foods and agricultural education to their schools.
+This included 12,300 schools and 6.9 million students are estimated to have been reached through these activities.

 In addition, USDA has: